Probabilistic Object Maps for Long-Term Robot Localization: Experimental Results

 \subsection{Consistency Over Trajectories in Changing Environments}

-\hide{To understand the performance of our approach over long time scales\AAA{need some way to mention long-term, but this seems a bit awkward} in environments where objects move between robot deployments, we collected eight trajectories on different dates and times in a parking lot on the UT Austin campus using a Clearpath Jackal with a Velodyne VLP-16 Lidar. \AAA{Change this to say that we collected trajectories over X days.} } To understand our approach's ability to produce consistent localization estimates over long time scales in changing environments, we collected trajectories over eight sessions in a UT Austin campus parking lot using a Clearpath Jackal with a Velodyne VLP-16 Lidar.
-In each trajectory, the robot visited 32 waypoints consistent across all trajectories, while the segments between the waypoints varied.
-Fig. \ref{fig:lot53_satellite} shows the parking lot with waypoint positions and connections.
+To understand our approach's ability to produce consistent localization estimates over long time scales in changing environments, we collected eight trajectories\hide{ over eight sessions}{ \hide{across}\modified{over} four days} in a UT Austin campus parking lot using a Clearpath Jackal with a Velodyne VLP-16 Lidar.
+In each trajectory, the robot started and ended at the same location and visited 32 waypoints consistent across all trajectories, while the segments between the waypoints varied.
+The trajectories had an average length of 372 meters and an average duration of 26 minutes.
+The percent of mapped parking spots occupied by cars ranged from 11\% to 92\%{, with an average of 60\%}.

-Data used for these experiments were collected in 2D\AAA{This feels a little awkward}.
+Data used for these experiments were collected in 2D.
 Odometry constraints are obtained from wheel odometry and object detections are derived from human-provided annotations of point clouds.
-The POM is generated from a manually-created map of parking spots.
-We simulate five possible parking configurations by randomly selecting a subset of the parking spots to be occupied and placing cars according to a normal distribution around each selected spot.
+The POM is generated from a manually-created map of parking spots\hide{.} \hide{This map was manually created }to demonstrate resilience to deviations from the true car distribution and to \hide{remove the variable of}\modified{eliminate} the quality of the localization algorithm used to bootstrap the POM{ as a variable in \hide{our}\modified{the} results}.
+We simulate five possible parking configurations by randomly selecting 70\% of the parking spots to be occupied and placing cars according to a normal distribution around each selected spot.
 Samples to form the POM are created by simulating trajectories through each of the parking configurations, transforming the object poses to the frame of each node, and adding Gaussian noise to simulate noisy detection in past trajectories.
-Off-detection sample poses are drawn from within a radius around nodes in each simulated trajectory.
+Off-detection sample poses are drawn from within a\AAA{consider adding fixed -- not currently space for this} radius around nodes in each simulated trajectory.

-\AAA{Try putting these figures side by side.
-Make lines thicker and add different styles so someone printing in black and white can see}